jrandj/java-11/README.md

 1. Static methods, static variables, and instance variables are accessed as per the declared type of the variable through which they are accessed and not according to the actual type of the object to which the variable refers.
 Contrast this with methods, where the actual type of the object determines which instance method is used.

-1. A class is allowed to completely replace the behaviour of an instance method that it inherited by providing its own implementation of that method.
+1. A class can completely replace the behaviour of an instance method that it inherited by providing its own implementation of that method.
 This is known as **overriding**.
 The rules for overriding a method are shown below:
-    * An overriding method must not be less accessible than the overriden method.
+    * An overriding method must not be less accessible than the overridden method.
     * The return type of the overriding method must be a covariant return of the overridden method.
-    * The types and order of the parameter list must be exactly the same.
+    * The types and order of the parameter list must be the same.
-    * An overriding method cannot put a wider exception in its throws clause than the ones present in the throws clause of the overriden method.
+    * An overriding method cannot put a wider exception in its throws clause than the ones present in the throws clause of the overridden method.

 1. A class can **hide** static methods and variables and instance variables.
-Basically, static methods are hidden, non-static methods are overriden.
+Basically, static methods are hidden, non-static methods are overridden.

 1. The purpose of casting is to provide the compiler with the type information of the actual object to which a variable will be pointing at run time.
 When you cast a reference to another type, you are basically saying that the program does something that is not evident from the code itself.
 Ideally, you should never need to use casting.